What is a Premium Domain Name & Why You Should Buy One

 Investment

 A domain name is not just a tool but also an asset.
-There’ll not be a big domain flipping market if this wasn’t true.
+There would not be a big domain flipping market if this wasn’t true.
 The past two decades of commercial internet have seen many domain investments reap big windfalls for their owners.

 A premium domain can appreciate in value over short periods of time due to high demand.
 Hence, it’s a proper medium to park some cash with hopes of getting a significant return.